abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Intuitions
 ---

 In order to form the correct intuition about monoids, try to avoid thinking of the elements in the set as objects, but instead think of them as *actions*.
-For example, when thinking about numbers don't think of them as *quantities* (as in two apples, two oranges etc.), but as *operations*, (e.g. as the action of addding one to a given quantity).
+For example, when thinking about numbers don't think of them as *quantities* (as in two apples, two oranges etc.), but as *operations*, (e.g. as the action of adding one to a given quantity).
 In other words, don't think of the element by itself, but only think of it together with the operation (in this case addition).

 This touches a programming concept which is very popular in category-theory inspired languages - currying - that is based on the idea that a function that accepts two arguments together with one of those arguments already supplied can be viewed as a function which takes one argument. e.g. the function `add(number, number)` together with the element `2` is equivalent to the `addTwo(number)` function.